 Please stop at the first hint of any pain that you feel while reading the rest of this post.
 I don’t want to cause you pain.

 What brought on my elevated mood?
-That was the day I finally ran faster than my father did, and he couldn’t catch me to give me a beating as I ran out of the house.
+It was the day I finally ran faster than my father did, and he couldn’t catch me to give me a beating as I ran out of the house.

 My father’s job was assistant principal/dean of boys at West Miami Junior High School.
 He whipped boys with a thick belt or paddled them daily as part of his job requirements.